 Instacart+ is our membership program that lowers the cost of online grocery through waived delivery fees, lower service fees, and credit back for pickup orders.
-On average, Instacart+ members enjoy \$ of monthly savings compared to those who engage with Instacart without Instacart+.
-In , Instacart+ members represented \$ of our total GTV, including order costs and fees paid by Instacart+ members.
+On average, Instacart+ members enjoy \$ of month ly savings compared to those who engage with Instacart without Instacart+.147 In , Instacart+ members represented \$ of our total GTV, including order costs and fees paid by Instacart+ members.
 On average, a monthly active orderer who has Instacart+ spent an aggregate of \$ over orders per month, compared to an aggregate of \$ spent over orders by a monthly active orderer without Instacart+.
+148 We had approximatel y Instacart+ members as of , 2022.